How do I reach the Tulane Law School Financial Aid Office?

 My parents will be helping me pay for law school.
 Will that reduce my eligibility for scholarship or other financial aid?

 A parent's help is not considered “financial aid” and would not reduce eligibility for total financial aid.
 Total financial aid is limited to the Cost of Attendance, whether or not one receives parental assistance.
-However, parental assistance is counted in federal need analysis and could conceivably (but not necessarily) convert all or a portion of what might have been subsidized federal loan eligibility into unsubsidized federal loan eligibility.

 Because the vast majority of our scholarship dollars are merit-based, the likelihood of parental support affecting scholarship from Tulane Law School is low.